 The CORE Generator System is capable of handling multiple versions of a CORE.
-The ability to create newer versions of a CORE allows a designer to introduce additional functionality to an existing CORE and fix any problems that may have been found in an earlier version of the CORE.
+Xilinx may introduce newer versions of a CORE to introduce additional functionality to an existing CORE or fix problems that may have been found in an earlier version of a CORE.